-ASDIP FOUNDATION includes the design of concrete strap footings.
-This structural engineering software is based on the latest ACI 318 provisions.
-This post covers the steps in the design of strap footings when subjected to a combination of vertical loads, horizontal loads, and bending moments.
+ASDIP FOUNDATION is a structural engineering software for footing design.
+It includes the design of concrete strap footings based on the latest ACI 318 provisions.
+This article provides engineering background on the design of strap footings when subjected to a combination of vertical and horizontal loads, and bending moments.

 - Click here to download ASDIP FOUNDATION free 15-day trial.

 A strap footing usually supports two columns, so it’s a special type of combined footing.
 If a property line exists at or near the edge of an exterior column, a normal isolated footing would be placed eccentrically under this column and it would tend to tilt.
 This problem may be prevented by connecting this footing with the adjacent interior footing with a strap concrete beam.
 The use of a strap footing may be justifiable where the distance between columns is long and a regular combined footing is impractical due to the required large excavation.